philipsharp/afieldguidetoelephpants/source/_elephpants/2018-05-30-purple-php-roundtable.md

 The first and only elephpant created for a PHP Podcast.
 It's fuzzier than standard elephpants and sports nifty logo nails and white feet pads.
 Only 500 were made.

-This elephpant was made available for sale on October 24, 2018 at [PHPRoundtable.com](https://www.phproundtable.com/get-an-elephpant).
+This elephpant is currently available for sale at [PHPRoundtable.com](https://www.phproundtable.com/get-an-elephpant).